abhiramasonny/jaithon/src/vm/jit/README.md

       thresh           0/100    50/100       thresh           0/100    55/100
       any              0/100    76/100       any              0/100    83/100

+The "after" column is sampler-driven and so is not exactly repeatable: the same 100 seeds re-run gave 38/27/52/51/50 and 80 for `any`.
+The zeroes are not like that.
+Every "before" cell was 0 in every run, which is the point -- a number that moves by a few programs between runs and a number that is structurally unreachable do not need the same precision to tell apart.

 The old statement already emitted "a list of mixed classes walked by one loop" and still scored zero, which is the part worth remembering: the shape was right and three details were wrong.
 Its list was two or three elements drawn